Yorkian/reMD/README.md

 6. Done!
 You'll see the reMD icon in your browser toolbar

+7. Or install from the [Chrome Web Store](https://chromewebstore.google.com/detail/remd-markdown-renderer/gnfdcineaggoebhfgpghaicknbbonnil)

 ## Usage

 1. **Scan & Render**: Click the reMD icon in the toolbar, then click "Scan & Render"